roverdotcom/django-prefetch-utils/docs/usage.rst

     def some_function():
         dogs = list(Dogs.objects.prefetch_related("toys"))

-        # The toy.dog instances will be identitical (not just equal)
+        # The toy.dog instances will be identical (not just equal)
         # to the ones fetched on the line above
         toys = list(Toy.objects.prefetch_related("dog"))
         ...